jamezpolley/peerkvm-for-logitech/README.md

 If no saved configuration exists, the process exits with an instruction to run the interactive setup instead of guessing defaults.

+Clipboard sharing requires access to the local desktop clipboard provider.
+Start `flow-node` from the local graphical session, or explicitly propagate that session's environment when starting it from SSH or a service.
+Depending on the desktop, this includes variables such as `DISPLAY` and `XAUTHORITY` for X11, or `WAYLAND_DISPLAY` and `XDG_RUNTIME_DIR` for Wayland (and, where applicable, the session D-Bus environment).
+If these variables and their associated permissions are not available, device switching still works but clipboard synchronization cannot read or update the clipboard.

 # How to